The Dinette Set by Julie Larson for August 07, 2019

 3. Hobo

-MeGoNow Premium Member about 5 years ago
+MeGoNow Premium Member over 5 years ago

 I know a guy who lives in a real “Morton Building” house.
 (Morton Buildings is a company that makes steel barns that are often tricked out for other than ag uses.)
 From the outside, it looks like a farm barn.
 Inside, it’s a fully developed modern home.
 It’s way out in the country.
 From the air, it’s a barn and taxed as one.
 The tax appraiser has never been inside.